What the Autumn Budget means for you

 - A Top Rate of 46% on incomes over £150,000

-This means that more than two thirds of income taxpayers will pay less tax next year on their current income.
+The suggestion from Scottish Parliament is that 55% of Scottish tax payers would pay less tax next year on their current income.

 What was announced in the Autumn Budget?